nhrrob/laravel-8-crud/README.md

 ## About Laravel 8 Crud

-Laravel 8 Crud is a basic crud application built with laravel 8.
-In this application a basic product crud created.
+Laravel 8 Crud is a basic crud app built with laravel 8.
+In this app a basic product crud created.
 Features include:

 - Laravel ui package (```composer require laravel/ui```)